SlopeCraft/SlopeCraftDocs/docs/VisualCraft-tutorial.en.md

 ![Load images](assets/VisualCraft-tutorial-images/page-images-en.png)

-Acutally, for minialist operation, the least thing you need to do is to add images, and go the the next page.
+Acutally, for least operations, the only thing you need to do is to add images, and go the the next page.
 In this paragraph I will introduce widgets on this page.

 After you setup selected blocks, the number of colors will be shown after **Convert algorithms**.